L O U I S I A N A S O C C E R A S S O C I A T I O N

 WHAT IS THE EXEMPT LIST?

-These are players who made the Regional Pools the prior year and do not have to pay the State Tryout Fee.
+These are players who made the Regional Pools the prior year and do not have to pay the State ODP Tryout Fee.

 All the tryouts follow the same format.
 The emphasis is on evaluating players in small-sided games.
 Ideally, we use 4v4 games most often but sometimes use 5v5 or 6v6, depending on the ratio of players to evaluators and the age group.
 We use small-sided games for the following reasons: – Each player gets more touches in a short amount of time, allowing us to evaluate everyone more effectively and fairly. – Using small spaces is a great test of the players’ technical and tactical awareness.
 A poor first touch or poor passing is punished in tight spaces.
 Quick thinking is needed to succeed. – Small areas eliminate the physical components of size, strength, and fitness, which are not that important at the youth level.
 More important to focus on and evaluate the technical (first touch, passing, dribbling) and tactical (quick problem solving) components.

-In the small-sided games, the Tryout Evaluators observe the players and rate them.
-All the Evaluators use the same rating system for consistency.
-The Evaluators observe one group at a time and rotate in order to see all or most of the players.
+In the small-sided games, the Tryout evaluators observe the players and rate them.
+All the evaluators use the same rating system for consistency.
+The evaluators observe one group at a time and rotate in order to see all or most of the players.
 Depending on the numbers, this portion could take from 60 to 90 minutes to accomplish.

 HOW LONG ARE THE TRYOUTS?